How to Avoid Tourist Traps in Delhi

-All jokes aside, when it comes to picking up authentic knick knacks in Old (or New) Delhi, the key is to look for places offering locally handmade items.
+All jokes aside, when it comes to picking up authentic knick-knacks in Old (or New) Delhi, the key is to look for places offering locally handmade items.
 As a rule of thumb, the smaller the market is, the better.
-I suggest hitting up places like Dilli Haat (traditional weekly market, go for the artifacts, stay for the performances and food) or Chandi Chowk (great for fabrics and spices), rather than the Central Cottage Industries Emporium.
+I suggest hitting up places like Dilli Haat (traditional weekly market, go for the artefacts, stay for the performances and food) or Chandi Chowk (great for fabrics and spices), rather than the Central Cottage Industries Emporium.

 Don’t make a beginner mistake with the money; when it comes to bringing out the cash just remember, less is more.

 When wandering markets or looking for streetfood (chaat, phirni, jalebi, and chai are on my list of must-try’s), keep a couple of things in mind: haggling here is alive and well, and keeping your bills close to your chest is just a good rule of thumb.
 Otherwise, you’ll be the target for the pocket snatchers in the market (every city has them, I’m not picking on Delhi!).

 Whether it’s your first time travelling in Delhi or your millionth, there are more charms than dangers in the streets of this old (and new!) city.
 With careful planning, it’s easy to avoid them with ease and get back to what’s really important: enjoying the experience.